abdomagdy0/abdomagdy0.github.io/source/_posts/HTB-SolarLab.md

 ```
 ![alt text](../images/solarlab/insert.png)

-so now that i have the encrypted password:
+Using the key and the encrypted password, I decrypted the admin password:
 ```
-*Encrypted-pass:
+* Encrypted-pass:
 becb0c67cfec25aa266ae077e18177c5c3308e2255db062e4f0b77c577e159a11a94016d57ac
 62d4e89b2856b0289b365f3069802e59d442
-*Key:
+* Key:
 hGXiFzsKaAeYLjn
 ```
 i used the tool from the second link to decrypt the password: